What Is a Letter of Intent to Bid? | The Bid Lab

-Imagine your business intends to respond to a Department of Defense RFP that’s not due for four (4) weeks, or maybe longer.
+Imagine your business intends to respond to a Department of Defense RFP that’s not due for four weeks or maybe longer.
 Especially when dealing with larger government contracts, there are myriad reasons why delays or changes in their procurement process may occur.
 In turn, these changes directly affect your response and associated effort.
-It will make all the difference to your team’s response management process if you’re notified of amendments as they happen.
-Especially when time and money are at stake!
+It will make all the difference to your team’s response management process if you’re notified of amendments as they happen, especially when time and money are at stake!

 Need help writing an RFP Executive Summary